 When you run your own business, good productivity can be the difference between success and failure.
-So much of the onus is on you to work efficiently in order for things to get done.
+So much of the onus is on you to work efficiently to get things done.
 But that is easier said than done.
 You need to know how to be more productive, but you want tips that you can put in place now.
 Not ones that take a long time to prove their worth.

 This article explores a host of quick wins in the form of productivity tips.
 You will be able to finish this article and then put some or all of them into action immediately.